andre7455/phishing-link/readme.md

 Since you're here, you're probably wondering why this site is open-source.
 Well, I am making this site as a showcase of some of my capabilities as a programmer.
 However, my preference is definitely focused on the backend.
 By this I mean cloud hosting and networking.

+# Step plan
+This page will at first be a blog while im working on the desktop env.
+That blog will be a progam on the desktop so it will be structuered like that.

 ## Deployment Strategy

 This site is CI/CD, for example.
 However, I have implemented this on my own end with a webhook integration—because of reasons.